 Don’t be surprised if the old nuts that hold the toilet in place won’t budge.
 Years of corrosion can weld them to their bolts.
 In that case, a hacksaw blade is the solution.
 You can buy a “close quarters” blade holder at home centers and hardware stores, or just wrap a bare blade with a rag or duct tape.
 Most toilet bolts and nuts are brass, so they’re easy to cut.
 If the bolt spins, grab it with locking pliers as you cut.

-Lock down the bolts
+How to Install a Toilet: Lock down the bolts

-Setting a toilet onto the new bolts can be the most frustrating part of the whole installation.
-The bolts slip and tip as you're straining to align them with the holes in the toilet.
+Setting a toilet onto the new bolts can be the most frustrating part of the whole installing a toilet job.
+The bolts slip and tip as you’re straining to align them with the holes in the toilet.
 And each time you miss, you risk crushing or shifting the wax ring.
 The plastic slip-on washers sometimes included with bolts help, but they still allow the bolts to move.
 The best approach is to buy a second set of nuts and washers so you can lock the bolts in place before you set the toilet.
-To make sure they're in the correct position, set the toilet and check its height and position.
+To make sure they’re in the correct position, set the toilet and check its height and position.
 Then lift it off and add the wax ring.
 To make the bolts easier to find, mark their locations with masking tape.

 Loose flanges are usually the result of wood rot.
 The flange screws simply won’t hold in the soft, decayed subfloor.
 The best solution depends on the extent of the rot.
 If the rot is only under the flange, use an ear-type repair ring.
 The ears let you drive screws into firm wood farther away from the flange.
 Before you install this kind of ring, hold it up to the drain horn on the underside of the toilet.
 You may have to cut off a couple of ears to make it work with your toilet.
 If the rot extends well beyond the flange, you’ll have to replace a section of the subfloor.